hpaluch/pic32mx-pwm/README.md

 - on-chip oscillator 8MHz scaled down to 4MHz peripheral clock
 - TMR1 - 100ms interval, flashing external LED on PIN3 (for debug)
 - TMR2 - 1ms interval, PR2=61, clock source for PWM (OCMP1)
-- OCMP1 - PWM output to on-board LED D6
+- OCMP1 - PWM output to on-board LED D6 on Pin 2 (primary function RA0)

-NOTE: controlling PWM is easy.
+Controlling PWM is easy.
 Its period is equal to source timer period (in our example TMR2 with period 62 => PR2=61 (-1).
 PWM duty is controlled with OC2RS register.
 Here are few examples:
 - OC2RS=0  - Duty 0% (LED off)